Professor: Sakura Christmas

 Joseph Heco.
 The narrative of a Japanese: what he has seen and the people he has met in the course of the last forty years.
 San Francisco, Calif.: American-Japanese Publishing Association, Vol. 1.
 Available from HathiTrust.

 Provides access to various reference sources, including dictionaries, encyclopedias, other Japanese reference works (biographies, maps, chronologies, etc.), full text, and other visual and sound databases.

 Encyclopedia of Japan is in English, otherwise the materials are in Japanese.
-Hint: For English content, click on "English" at the top right.
+Hint: If the content is in Japanese, click on "Eng" at the top right.
 Click on the "basic search" or "advanced search" tab.
 Enter a search term in English.
 Look for items on the results list that contain substantial English content.

 OneSearch is the single most comprehensive tool for searching the Library's print and electronic resources.

 Research guide on Asian History, particularly the tab on Japan.

 When searching, be sure to search on spelling variations or alternatives of geographic and personal names.
 For example:

 Brunswick, ME 04011